-Toronto is really confused how the pedestrian countdown timer works
+This is how the pedestrian countdown timer in Toronto is supposed to work

 Ah, the timer that counts down when you're crossing the street : an evergreen point of confusion and contention with pedestrians and drivers alike.